-In determining whether to seek court approval for the employment of a person, a threshold issue is whether the person is a "professional person" for purposes of § 327.
-The list provided by § 327(a) - attorneys, accountants, appraisers, auctioneers - is not exhaustive.
+The list of "professional persons" provided by § 327(a) - attorneys, accountants, appraisers, auctioneers - is not exhaustive.
+The trustee must seek court approval only if the person sought to be employed is a "professional person" within the scope of § 327(a).
 The trustee may find it necessary to employ brokers, underwriters, farm managers, private investigators, etc. If an issue arises regarding the need to obtain court approval of the employment, the trustee should consider the following:

-- Will the person play a central role in the administration of the estate? - Will the person possess discretion or autonomy over some part of the estate? - Does the person have special knowledge or skill usually achieved by study and educational attainments? - Does the person operate under a license or governmental regulation?
+- Does the person play a central role in the administration of the estate? - Does the person possess discretion or autonomy over some part of the estate? - Does the person have special knowledge or skill usually achieved by study and educational attainments? - Does the person operate under a license or governmental regulation?